yeti/best-practices/docs/pull-request-faq.md

 ## How should I organize or break up my PRs?

 Different developers may have different preferences for this.
 In general, it's a good idea to group the contents of a PR into a set of changes that will achieve a specific verifiable functionality.
-This allows the reviewer better understand how things are working since all the changes that depend on each other are submitted together.
+This allows the reviewer to better understand how things are working since all of the changes that depend on each other are submitted together.
 This only holds to a certain point - if the diff becomes very large, you should consider breaking it up into more manageable pieces.

 ## Who should I tag as a reviewer?